-On September 30, 2021, Governor Newsom signed into law seven (7) major peace officer reform bills, including Assembly Bill 481, which was authored by Assembly Member David Chieu to address the funding, acquisition and use of items lawmakers deem to be considered military equipment.
-This bill requires law enforcement agencies, including the new Lathrop Police Department, to obtain approval of the applicable governing body, by adoption of a military equipment use policy, as specified, by ordinance at a regular meeting held pursuant to specified open meeting laws, prior to taking certain actions relating to the funding, acquisition, or use of military equipment, as defined.
+On September 30, 2021, Governor Newsom signed into law seven (7) major peace officer reform bills, including AB 481, authored by Assembly Member David Chieu to address the funding, acquisition and use of items lawmakers deem to be considered military equipment.
+This bill requires law enforcement agencies to obtain approval of the applicable governing body, by adoption of a military equipment use policy, as specified, by ordinance at a regular meeting held pursuant to specified open meeting laws, prior to taking certain actions relating to the funding, acquisition, or use of military equipment, as defined.